This was written by AI

 6install.

-Ah yes, PEP 668.
-Debian and Ubuntu now prevent you from installing packages globally with pip to avoid breaking system Python.
-Fair enough, let's use pipx:
+PEP 668 – Debian and Ubuntu now prevent installing packages globally with pip.
+Tried pipx:

 1pipx install aider-chat